Kolleru Lake: Current state of the lake

-Thousands of fish tanks were dug up, effectively converting the lake into a mere drain.
-This has great impact in terms of pollution, leading to difficulty in getting drinking water for the local people.
+Thousands of fish tanks were erected, effectively converting the lake into a mere drain.
+This has a great impact in terms of pollution, leading to difficulty in getting drinking water for the local people.
 This is in addition to the loss of ecological diversity and intrusion of sea water into the land masses and its fallout in terms of adverse influence on the rainfall pattern in this region.
-This imbalance has an adverse effect on the thousands of acres of crops in the upper reaches of the sanctuary, in view of the stoppage of water flow into the sea because of obstruction by the bunds of the fish tanks that have appeared illegally.
+Due to the promulgation of bunds of illegal fish tanks blocking water flow, there has been a cessation of water drainage into the sea, causing excessive flooding and subsequent adverse effects on the thousands of acres of crops in the upper reaches of the sanctuary.

+This pollution is caused by numerous factories built along the lake that discharge waste products into the lake, whose water is used for food production.
+In 2006, the Andhra Pradesh government executed "Operation Kolleru", an effort to clean up the lake, in the past, with middling success, and has now declared "Operation Kolleru-2.0".

 Satellite images taken on 9 February 2001 by the Indian remote sensing satellite found that approximately 42% of the 245 km2 lake was occupied by aquaculture, while agriculture had encroached upon another 8.5%.
 The area under aquaculture consisted of 1,050 fish ponds within the lake and 38 dried-up fish ponds, which together covered an area of 103 km2.
+The aquaculture fishermen fire gunshots to prevent birds from feeding on the fish.
 The agricultural encroachments were mostly rice paddies.
 Surprisingly, no clear water could be found in the satellite image.
 The rest of the lake is diminished by water diversion or is infested with weeds like elephant grass and the water hyacinth.

 Rich in flora and fauna, the lake had always attracted migratory birds from Northern Asia and Eastern Europe, between the months of October and March.
 During this season, the lake used to be visited by an estimated two million birds.